The Wizard of Oz (1982 film): Production

 The film was produced in 1981 and it was the first animated feature in which Toho participated in the production.
 It is notable for its Western character design, unusual in anime.
-In fact Topcraft used to work for American animation studio Rankin/Bass at the time.
+In fact, Topcraft used to work for American animation studio Rankin/Bass at the time.
+Dorothy's design is therefore derived from That Girl in Wonderland episode of The ABC Saturday Superstar Movie, also animated by Topcraft, in which in a sequence Ann Marie imagines herself as Dorothy.
 Voice actress Mari Okamoto had already voiced Dorothy in the 1974 TBS dub of the 1939 The Wizard of Oz.
 This film's writer, Akira Miyazaki, also wrote for the 1986 anime television series of the same name.